CloudLabs-MOC/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

 ### Estimated Duration: 120 Minutes

+## Overview

-This exercise provides a complete, end-to-end data-science workflow in Microsoft Fabric, guiding you from raw data ingestion through model training, experiment tracking, and model preservation.
-Over eight sequential tasks, you build practical skills for preparing data, creating experiments, training machine-learning models, and managing outputs.
+In this lab, you will work through a complete end-to-end data science workflow in Microsoft Fabric, from raw data ingestion to model training, experiment tracking, and model preservation.
+Across eight sequential tasks, you will develop practical skills in data preparation, experiment creation, machine-learning model training, and managing outputs.

-## Lab Objectives
+## Objectives

-You will be able to complete the following tasks:
+In this lab, you will be able to complete the following tasks:

 - Task 1: Create a Lakehouse and upload files
 - Task 2: Create a Notebook